mathieucarbou/YaSolR/docs/index.md

 A bypass relay allows to force a heating at full power and bypass the dimmer at a given schedule or manually.
 Keeping a dimmer `on` generates heat so a bypass relay can be installed to avoid using the dimmer.

-**If a bypass relay is installed, the dimmer will be used instead and will be set to 0-100% to simulate the relay.**
+**If no bypass relay is installed, the dimmer will be used instead and will be set to 0-100% to simulate the relay.**

 Here are the supported bypass relays: